nicholasbierman/instantsearch-app/README.md

 # React Instantsearch App for NBA Teams & Players

 ## Index Selection
 <p>The goal of this application is to create a search experience where users can search for NBA teams and players separately.
-I used two different indices from the provided `basketball` data set, one for `nba-teams` and `nba-players`.
-Keeping separate indices, as opposed to having records for both teams and players in the same index, allowed me to tailor each index's configuration to its specific content while maintaining a flattened data structure. </p>
+I used two different indices from the provided `basketball` data set, one for `nba-teams` and `nba-players`.</p>

+<p>Keeping separate indices, as opposed to having records for both teams and players in the same index, allowed me to tailor each index's configuration to its specific content while maintaining a flattened data structure.</p>

+<p>From an implementation perspective, I indexed the data using the Algolia JavaScript API (scripts to configure each index can be found in the <code>algolia</code> directory) and built the search UI with the React InstantSearch library, Redux for global state management, and AWS S3 for image hosting.
+I chose this approach to illustrate my proficiency with these tools.</p>

 ## Searchable Attributes
 - nba-teams: `["name"]`